Data model

 deleted_at timestamp Date of deletion

-The data model export references physical routers and logical switches ("network switches") attached to a VLAN.
-In the application, a VLAN can be attached to a physical router from a physical router object.
+In the app, a VLAN can be linked to a physical router from a physical router object.

 Physical infrastructure